-Based on the Government Gazette published on 24 July 2002 the purpose of the CPTR is as follows:
+Based on the Government Gazette published on 24 July 2002, "The purpose of the CPTR as outlined in section 23 of the Act, is:

-- a) "The purpose of the CPTR as outlined in section 23 of the Act, is to provide a record of public transport services, facilities and infrastructure, which will constitute the basis for the development of the operating licence strategies, rationalisation plans and integrated transport plans. - b) In terms of section 18(1) of the Act, transport plans must form the transport component of the integrated development plans. - c) All activities in collecting information for the CPTR must be guided by the question for what purpose do we need the information? - d) Subject to the Act, these Requirements and other relevant legislation such as local government legislation, the information collected should not be wasteful status quo of the past, but should rather be defined and focused by the priorities established in the integrated development planning process and the transport planning process in the whole."
+- to provide a record of public transport services, facilities and infrastructure, which will constitute the basis for the development of the operating licence strategies, rationalisation plans and integrated transport plans. - In terms of section 18(1) of the Act, transport plans must form the transport component of the integrated development plans. - All activities in collecting information for the CPTR must be guided by the question 'for what purpose do we need the information' - Subject to the Act, these Requirements and other relevant legislation such as local government legislation, the information collected should not be a wasteful status quo of the past, but should rather be defined and focused by the priorities established in the integrated development planning process and the transport planning process in the whole."